uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 ⚙️ The businesspartner id created here will be referenced as SWIYU\_PARTNER\_ID

-To join an existing business partner see: [Join an existing organsiation](#UserguideBase/TrustRegistry-join_organisation)
+To join an existing business partner see: [Join an existing business partner](https://swiyu-admin-ch.github.io/cookbooks/onboarding-base-and-trust-registry/#join-an-existing-business-partner)

 Register the business partner [^1] by providing a name [^2] and primary contact email.